 How can Moving help me?

 Do you look back at your younger self with envy at your ease of movement?
 Would you like to regain some of the suppleness you used to have?
-There is a great NLP saying: “if you always do what you've always done, you'll always get what you've always got”.
-This certainly holds true for the body.
+The NLP (Neuro Lingustic Programming) saying: “if you always do what you've always done, you'll always get what you've always got” is very much true for the body.
 Our nervous system and muscles cannot unlearn old habits without new stimuli.
 The varied movement practices offered by Paul Silk Wellbeing enable you to liberate your body from harmful patterns and generate useful new ones.

 What does Moving do?